+The newly inserted vertex therefore always has the degree of the order of the face of the original polyliner on which it is based.
 The pyramid shape is a polyliner with new, exclusively triangular faces.
 It does not contain any faces from the original polyliner.
 In addition to the additional "new" edges of the pyramids, the "old" edges of the original polyliner are also included.
-This means that the number of edges of the pyramid shape is three times that of its original polyliner.
+This means that the number of edges of the pyramid shape is three times that of its original poly-liner.
 The vertices of the original polyliner are also contained in the pyramid shape, but each now has doubled degree.
 The "old vertices" are therefore always of even degree.
 The newly inserted vertices, which form the tips of the pyramids, have the degree of the faces on which they are based.

-Decomposition of the pyramid shapes of polyliner with even-order faces
+Decomposition of the Pyramid Shapes of Polyliner with Even-Order Faces

 If all faces of the original polyliner are even-order, all new vertices in the pyramid shape are also even-degree.
 In these cases, it is possible to swap the roles of the old and new vertices in the pyramid shape.
 To do this, starting at any vertex, every second edge meeting at this vertex is chosen.
 Proceed in the same way at each vertex encountered in this process.
-A 2-fold vertex forms a dead end and an end point of the edge subnetwork.
+A 2-fold vertex forms a dead end and an end point of the edge sub-network.
 In this way, a continuous set of edges is extracted; some vertices of the pyramid shape are left out.